rubendgpedrosa/PriceTagIt/README.md

-# Price tag it - React, Express & Tailwind CSS
+# Price Tag It - React, Express & Tailwind CSS

 Simple application that stores products information regarding pricing and discount prices using an Express server.
-Tailwind css is built into workflow with postcs and autoprefixer.
+Tailwind css is built into workflow with postcss and autoprefixer.

 ## Usage
 Add your products to your list and keep track of prices.